valor-software/valor-style-guides/gitflow/readme.md

   git push origin release-1.2
   ```

-2. Deploy to staging, test on real data, test on applience to Definirion of Done, Acceptance Criteria, Code conventions, etc...
+2. Deploy to staging, test on real data, test on the appliance to Definition of Done, Acceptance Criteria, Code conventions, etc...

-3. When `release` fully tested and ready for production, start Pull Request to `master` brach
+3. When `release` fully tested and ready for production, start Pull Request to `master` branch
-  * *Note*: if you have Continuous Integration, closing Pull Request will start deploy to production, so be ready for fun and choose proper time (not friday evening!)
+  * *Note*: if you have Continuous Integration, closing Pull Request will start to deploy to production, so be ready for fun and choose a proper time (not a Friday evening!)

 4. Finish `release`
   * *Note*: could be merge conflicts